 - rider must be able to shift their weight and balance their ATV when necessary over small inclines

 - rider must be able to move from sitting to standing position and back comfortably as necessary

-- ensure your radiator is clean and full
+- ensure your radiator is clean and full of radiator fluid

 - check headlights and brake lights to ensure they are fully functional